 - Increased risk of protein and fatty acid deficiency

 - Increased risk of frequent bowel movements or diarrhea.

-If you have been considering duodenal switch surgery, Lenox Hill Bariatric Surgery Program can help you make the right decision for you.
+If you have been considering duodenal switch surgery in New York City or Manhattan, NY, Lenox Hill Bariatric Surgery Program can help you make the right decision for you.
 Attend one of our Educational Bariatric Seminars or give us a call at 1-888-949-9344 to learn more!

 *Results may vary.